 In contrast, if a deal is agreed, the right to appeal decision is provided for in the withdrawal agreement, ensuring access to justice and better protection for some of the most vulnerable EU citizens at risk.
 These include – among others – children, carers, women, people who believe they are ineligible, or who will struggle to submit an application due to language, age, disability or digital literacy.

 Despite calls from citizens, the EU has refused to act separately to safeguard the rights of EU citizens in a no-deal scenario.
 As with the UK, many EU countries will require UK nationals to complete temporary registration with the authorities, in order for their residence to be legally recognised.

-The UK Foreign and Commonwealth Office published guidance for UK nationals living in the EU which explains what residence rules will apply in each member state, and the Department for Work and Pensions has drafted special guidance on benefits and pensions.
+The UK Foreign and Commonwealth Office published guidance for UK nationals living in the EU which explains what residence rules will apply in each member state, and the Department for Work and Pensions has drafted special guidance on benefits and pensions for UK nationals living in the EU.
 The European Commission also recently published several factsheets to help EU citizens in the UK and UK nationals in the EU plan their life in the case of no deal.

 Despite this, there are many EU rights that are awarded to anyone living in an EU member state, regardless of their citizenship.
 These include consumer protection, workers’ rights or environmental protection, which award common guarantees that will continue to be applied to UK nationals living in the EU after Brexit.

 For many, the uncertainty regarding their rights will remain.
 Once Brexit takes place, the next step will be to negotiate the future relationship between the UK and the EU, which may create a different legal landscape for cross-border rights.
 But all this will depend on the international treaty negotiated in the second stage of the Brexit process.

 The opinions expressed in VIEWPOINT articles are those of the author(s) and do not necessarily reflect the views of Anglia Ruskin University.